JuliaLang/StyledStrings.jl/docs/src/index.md

 etc.) serve a similar purpose, and so on.
-It is possible to simply insert the raw styling constructs into the string next to the content itself, but it quickly becomes apparent that this is not well suited for anything but the most basic use-cases.
+It is possible to simply insert the raw styling constructs into the string next to the content itself, but it quickly becomes apparent that this is not well suited for anything but the most basic use cases.
 Not all terminals support the same ANSI codes, the styling constructs need to be painstakingly removed when calculating the width of already-styled content, and that's before you even get into handling multiple output formats.